fearlessfrog/MSFS_WhereintheWorldisMyConfig/readme.md

 ## 📦 Installation

 Download the latest release and run the executable.
 No installation required.
-See the 'Releases' section on the right ->
+See the 'Releases' section https://github.com/fearlessfrog/MSFS_WhereintheWorldsisMyConfig/releases

 ## Usage